dbbaskette/SCDF-RAG/README.md

 # Spring Cloud Data Flow on Kubernetes - Automated Installer

-This project provides a fully automated shell script to deploy [Spring Cloud Data Flow (SCDF)](https://dataflow.spring.io/) on a local or cloud Kubernetes cluster, using RabbitMQ and MariaDB as backing services.
+This project provides a fully automated shell script to deploy [Spring Cloud Data Flow (SCDF)](https://dataflow.spring.io/) on a local or cloud Kubernetes cluster, using RabbitMQ, PostgreSQL, MinIO, and the Ollama Nomic model as backing services.
 The script handles all setup, error checking, and default application registration for a seamless developer experience.

 ---

 ## Features

-- **One-command install**: Deploys SCDF, Skipper, RabbitMQ, and MariaDB via Helm.
+- **One-command install**: Deploys SCDF, Skipper, RabbitMQ, PostgreSQL, MinIO, and Ollama Nomic via Helm and dynamic YAML generation.
 - **MinIO S3 integration**: Easily deploy a MinIO S3-compatible server for object storage in the SCDF namespace.
+- **Ollama Nomic embedding model**: Installs the Nomic embedding model for use with SCDF pipelines, exposed via NodePort for external access.
 - **Automatic cleanup**: Removes previous installations and verifies deletion before proceeding.
-- **NodePort exposure**: All management UIs are available on your localhost for easy access.
+- **NodePort exposure**: All management UIs and Ollama API are available on your localhost for easy access.
 - **Default app registration**: Downloads and registers the latest default RabbitMQ stream apps via the SCDF REST API.
 - **Robust error handling**: Logs all actions and errors to the `logs/` directory for easy troubleshooting.
+- **Minimal terminal output**: Only step progress, completion, and management URLs are printed to the terminal; all INFO and STATUS details are in the log file.
 - **Fully commented and maintainable**: The scripts are easy to follow and modify.

----

-## PDF Preprocessor Microservice

-The `pdf-preprocessor` is a Spring Cloud Stream processor application that extracts text from PDF files received via the SCDF stream pipeline.

-### How it works
-- **Input:** Receives messages with the contents of a PDF file as a byte array (`byte[]`) from the message broker (RabbitMQ).
-- **Processing:**
-    1. Writes the byte array to a temporary file.
-    2. Uses Apache PDFBox to extract all text from the PDF.
-    3. Builds a new message with the extracted text as the payload, preserving all original headers and adding a `filename` header.
-    4. Deletes the temporary file after processing.
-- **Error Handling:** If PDF extraction fails, the service emits an error message as the payload and logs the error.

-This microservice is intended to be used in a Spring Cloud Data Flow stream, typically downstream of an S3 source app that emits PDF files from an S3 bucket.

----

-## Prerequisites

-- **Kubernetes cluster** (e.g., Docker Desktop, Minikube, Kind, or cloud provider)
-- **kubectl** (configured to point to your cluster)
-- **Helm** (v3+ recommended)
-- **curl** and **bash**

 ---